There’s something for everyone as RYA Push the Boat Out gives you the chance to try sailing and windsurfing for free or low cost this May.

 All ages welcome

 The beauty of Push the Boat Out is that the events are open to people of all ages and abilities.

-Her only previous sailing experience came when her family brought a small dinghy which they put on the roof of the car and took to Bala Lake to try out it out.
-However that attempted didn’t go to plan and they had to row the boat back to shore!
+Her only previous Sailing Boat experience came when her family brought a small dinghy which they put on the roof of the car and took to Bala Lake to try out it out.
+However, that attempted didn’t go to plan and they had to row the boat back to shore!